 Our board of directors has an active role, as a whole and also at the committee level, in overseeing management of our company's risks.
 Our board of directors regularly reviews information regarding our credit, liquidity and operations, as well as the risks associated with each.
 Our compensation committee is responsible for overseeing management of risks relating to our executive compensation plans and arrangements.
 Our audit committee oversees management of financial risks.
-Our nominating and governance committee manages risks associated with the independence of our board of directors is regularly informed through committee reports about such risks.
+Our nominating and governance committee manages risks associated with the independence of our board of directors and potential conflicts of interest.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, our entire board of directors is regularly informed through committee reports about such risks.